 There is a checkbox for Decorative image but you should NEVER be checking this.
 Image description is an main component of how we relay information conveyed in an image to someone with a vision impairment or issue viewing the image.
 Decorative images will allow you to forgo an image description and should not be used.

 Image Description as mentioned above is the primary way to convey information from an image to someone who cannot view the image.
-Not only does this assist people with disability's but if their is ever an issue with the image this provides a fall back method to still communicate the information from the image.
+Not only does this assist people with disabilities, but if there is ever an issue with the image, this provides a fall back method to still communicate the information from the image.

 Dimensions of the image can be changed when inserting the image but we highly recommend using an image editing software to resize the image before upload as this tend to create better quality images.

 You can apply style classes to the image when inserting but we recommend doing that after the image is uploaded as it is easier.